 In her ‘Diary’ Sister Faustina depicted the canonization ceremony many years before the event took place.
 Although she did not know the invention of the television or the telebridge – communication through a satellite – on the 23rd March, 1937, she had a vision during which she saw that the ceremony would take place in Rome and in Cracow simultaneously.
 Thanks to technological inventions, the participants in the canonization ceremony, which took place on the 30th April, 2000, were able to experience it at the same time whether they were in Rome or in Cracow.
 Therefore, her prophetic vision of the canonization ceremony in Rome and Cracow, as well as the prophecy that the Feast of Mercy would be instituted for the whole Church, were fulfilled.
 This is how Sister Faustina described the ceremony herself:

-Ten suddenly I saw on our altar the living Lord Jesus, just as He is depicted in the image.
-Yet I felt that the sisters and all the people did not see the Lord Jesus as I saw Him.
-Jesus looked with great kindness and joy at the Holy Father, at certain priests, at the entire clergy, at the people and at our Congregation.
+And suddenly, I saw Jesus alive on our altar, the way He is in the painting.
+But I felt that none of the sisters nor the people could see Jesus as I see Him.
+Jesus looked with such graciousness and joy at the Holy Father, certain priests, and all the clergy, all the people, and our Congregation.